copernicus-mogley/zkav.club/opportunities/README.md

 # Opportunities

 Work comes in waves.
-When it does, we want a network of people who can jump in and make something real.
+When it does, we want people who can step in and help carry it through.

 We’re stewarding an archive that future creators, historians, and builders can actually use.
 Because community memory shouldn’t depend on someone else’s terms of service.

 That takes more than recording.
 It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and the care work that turns raw files into complete items.
 Care work = organizing, labeling, checking, and following up so items move reliably from the event to the public archive and stay usable.

 Some gigs are one-off.
-Some are recurring.
+Some recur.
 If you want to be in the network, this page is the doorway.

 ## How it works